MayankVatsa-source/MayankVatsa-source.github.io/README.md

 ## Using R for processing of data

-I tried to use SQL and Bigquery for preparing data for analysis, but I was comfortable with R programming.
+I tried to use SQL and Bigquery for preparing data for analysis, but I was comfortable with R programming, because during my learning at Coursera , the wonderful teachers made concepts easy to understand and further the online assignments helped  me to grasp the concept of R programming.
+I found R very user-friendly and easy to understand.

 Below is my general process in R. My full code can be viewed in my [Github profile].

 Libraries used in R: tidyverse, lubridate, hms, data.table